 Nearly every week, suppliers announce new solutions based on single-use technology.
 Though their origins are found in single-use bags for liquids, there has been a successful introduction of single-use bioreactors.
 Now the technology is spreading into all other aspects of modern manufacturing.
 The drivers for this growth are not only the cost of investments, but also the cost of flexibility, expansion capabilities and most importantly, reduced product change-over time.

-Facilities that manufacture continuously often require less infrastructure, utilities, space, investment and staff and experience an improved utilisation of the production facilities (24/7 operation vs 8 hours operation, 5 days a week).
+Facilities that manufacture continuously often require less infrastructure, utilities, space, investment and staff and experience an improved utilization of the production facilities (24/7 operation vs 8 hours operation, 5 days a week).
 All aspects that support a more cost-effective operation.
 But regulatory authorities have latched onto another benefit of continuous manufacturing – increased quality.
 There is a significant regulatory push in the direction of continuous manufacturing, from both the United States Food and Drug Administration (FDA) as well as the European Medicines Agency (EMA).